Come to Practice Classical Northern Wu Style Tai Ji Quan (Tai Chi)

 Please note: I'll use Chinese mandarin "Tai Ji Quan" 太极拳, instead of "Tai Chi."

 We have to understand that it is very important to live a high quality of life by choosing a type of exercise that we can practice until a very old age, so, it is never too late to start.
 The Classical Northern Wu Style Tai Ji Quan is famous for its health benefits.
-In China, it's also called: "A longevity Ta Ji."
+In China, it's famously called: "A longevity Ta Ji."
 This is because many Masters of this style had very long, healthy life in the history and current time!

-However, here, we do not practice any short, modified forms, in which some techniques have been cut off from the original one.
+However, here we do not practice any short, modified forms, in which some techniques have been cut off from the original one.
 We only do classical 83 posture long form in our school.
 You do not have to rush to finish the leaning of the long form; the point is that you can practice the part you have learned and gradually learning the entire form and take your time to enjoy the process.
 The classical long form training is, probably, one of the best natural anti-aging medicines, which take your brain out of the comfort zone to make further connections and remain stimulated.
-It connects the activities the cells, nerves and muscle that your brain is not usually connected with in its specific Tai Ji Quan way – a way to defend against memory loss common with age, and helps enhance mental sharpness and general brain performance by remembering a longer form.
+It connects the activities the cells, nerves and muscle that your mind/body is not usually connected with in its specific Tai Ji Quan way – a way to defend against memory loss common with age, and helps enhance mental sharpness and general brain performance by remembering a longer form.
 It does take longer time to learn, and longer time for each section of practice, but that is a great way to work from the external movement into deeper internal energy cultivation.
 There is no comparison between the short forms, or a 10 minuets work-out and the longer form practice.
-The shorter time exercises make you feel good, but the longer practice session stimulates the power of function of the internal organs and central nervous system, which bring the better and positive health results of the internal martial arts.
+The shorter time exercises make you feel good, but the longer practice session stimulates the power of function of the internal organs and central nervous system, which bring the better and positive health results that internal martial arts has to offer.

 When you begin your Tai Ji Quan journey, you realize that Tai Ji Quan is not an easy- to-do as what you think.
 Well, just like every other thing with a great value, Tai Ji Quan is never so easy to get...
 You start with learning the form to condition the body and mind with all the postures and transitions that compose the form systematically step-by- step.
 Getting the basic body mechanics should be focused on, such as breathing, body alignment, coordination, balancing, and relaxation as well as concentrated mind.
 In the processing of learning the form, the philosophy of the Yin and Yang will be absorbed by your heart through the practice of your physical movements.